jg-rp/golden-liquid/README.md

 **`strict`** is a boolean indicating if the test should be rendered in "strict mode", if the target environment has a strict mode.

+## More Information

+`golden_liquid.json` and `golden_liquid.yaml` are currently generated from [these files](https://github.com/jg-rp/liquid/tree/main/liquid/golden) in the [Python Liquid repository](https://github.com/jg-rp/liquid).
+The plan is to move these source files (or some equivalent files) to this repository, so we might add test cases for behavior that Python Liquid chooses not to implement.

+In the mean time, be sure to keep an eye on Python Liquid's [known issues page](https://jg-rp.github.io/liquid/known_issues) and [issue tracker](https://github.com/jg-rp/liquid/issues).

 ## Results Summary